Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Results

+Here, we highlight a feature that not only $\phi_3$ but also $\phi_2$ contributes to $g_c^{(3)}$.
+As seen from the terms of the form $\phi_2(x_i,x_j)\phi_2(x_j,x_k)$, $\phi_2$ can connect three photons via contributions from the bra and ket when evaluating the correlation function.
+This result also highlights the distinction between non-Gaussian intensity correlations and non-Gaussian field correlations.
+The connected third-order intensity correlation can be non-zero even if the field correlations are Gaussian as products of $\phi_2$ lead to non-zero $G_c^{(3)}$.
+As we discuss at the end of this Section and in Sec.~\ref{subsec:squz fluc obs}, leading-order non-Gaussian field correlations require $\phi_3 \neq 0$.

-In Fig.~\ref{fig:g3c}, we plot $g_c^{(3)}$ in Jacobi coordinates: $R=(x_1+x_2+x_3)/\sqrt{3}$, $\eta=(x_1-x_2)/\sqrt{2}$ and $\zeta = \sqrt{2/3}[(x_1+x_2)/2-x_3]$, and the center of mass $R$ is set to zero due to the translational invariance of the steady state.
+In Fig.~\ref{fig:g3c}, we plot $g_c^{(3)}$ in Jacobi coordinates: $R=(x_1+x_2+x_3)/\sqrt{3}$, $\eta=(x_1-x_2)/\sqrt{2}$ and $\zeta = \sqrt{2/3}[(x_1+x_2)/2-x_3]$, where the center of mass $R$ is set to zero due to the translational invariance of the steady state.
+For our results we henceforth consider two different values of the coupling efficiency $\beta = 0.05$ and $\beta=0.01$.
 The connected third-order correlation function $g_c^{(3)}$ exhibits six-fold symmetry arising from two distinct sources.
 First, the permutation symmetry of the three-body wavefunction inherently generates three-fold symmetry.
 This symmetry is then doubled because $g_c^{(3)}$ does not distinguish between events where a photon pair arrives at the detector earlier than a single photon or vice versa.
-In the $\eta$-$\zeta$ plane, three axes $\eta=0$, $\zeta=\sqrt{3}/3 \eta$ and $\zeta=-\sqrt{3}/3 \eta$ are the symmetry axes of the $g_c^{(3)}$, corresponding to the two-photon coincidence events.
-The center $\eta=\zeta=0$ corresponds to three-photon coincidence event.
-The pattern of $g_c^{(3)}$ at various OD in Fig.~\ref{fig:g3c} can be understood by a semi-quantitative analysis of the first two terms in Eq. (\ref{eq:approx G3c}). \begin{enumerate} \item At the low enough OD (Fig.~\ref{fig:g3c}a and ~\ref{fig:g3c}e), \(g_c^{(3)}\) is negative everywhere in the \(\eta\!-\!\zeta\) plane.
+In the $\eta$-$\zeta$ plane, three axes $\eta=0$, $\zeta=\sqrt{3}/3 \eta$ and $\zeta=-\sqrt{3}/3 \eta$ are the symmetry axes of the $g_c^{(3)}$, corresponding to two-photon coincidence events.
+The center $\eta=\zeta=0$ corresponds to three-photon coincidence events.
+The pattern of $g_c^{(3)}$ at various ODs in Fig.~\ref{fig:g3c} can be understood by a semi-quantitative analysis of the first two terms in Eq. (\ref{eq:approx G3c}). \begin{enumerate} \item At low enough OD (Fig.~\ref{fig:g3c}a and ~\ref{fig:g3c}e), \(g_c^{(3)}\) is negative everywhere in the $\eta$-$\zeta$ plane.
 Equations~\eqref{eq:approx g3c}–\eqref{eq:approx G3c} show that the leading term is the three-photon wavefunction \(\phi_{3}\propto\beta^{3}\); the products of two-photon amplitudes \(\phi_{2}\phi_{2}\propto\beta^{4}\) are one order higher in \(\beta\) and are negligible.
-Within \(\phi_{3}\) the 3-vertex diagram (weight \(\beta^{3}\)) dominates over the 4-vertex diagram (\(\beta^{4}\)), and it carries a negative sign inherited from the connected three-body \(S\)-matrix \(S^{C}_{p_1p_2p_3,k_1k_2k_3}\) in \(\hat T^{3v}\).
+Within \(\phi_{3}\) the 3-vertex diagram (\( \sim\beta^{3}\)) dominates over the 4-vertex diagram (\(\sim\beta^{4}\)), and it carries a negative sign inherited from the connected three-body \(S\)-matrix \(S^{C}_{p_1p_2p_3,k_1k_2k_3}\) in \(\hat T^{3v}\).